BAJAJ FINSERV DIRECT LIMITED

 Trade at flat Rs.
 20/order | Open free* Demat & Trading Account Now

-Understanding Dormant Demat Accounts: Causes, Risks, and Reactivation
+Dormant Demat Account Meaning: Causes, Risks, and How to Reactivate

 Understanding a Dormant Demat Account

-A dormant Demat account is an account that has seen no financial or non-financial transactions for a certain period of time (usually 12 months or more).
+A dormant Demat account is one where no financial or non-financial transactions have taken place for a certain period, usually 12 months or more.

 Causes of Dormancy in a Demat Account

-When no buying, selling, or even non-financial modifications (like address updates) happen in an account, it may be flagged as dormant.
+If no buying, selling, or even non-financial updates (like address changes) are made, the account may be flagged as dormant.

 Risks of Having a Dormant Demat Account